Ninja-Squad/ninja-squad.github.com/_posts/2019-05-22-what-is-new-angular-8.0.md

     @ViewChild('static', { static: true }) static: ElementRef<HTMLDivElement>;

-and the behavior will be the same as currently
-(the element is also accessible in `ngOnInit`).
+and the behavior will be the same as the current one (the element is also accessible in `ngOnInit`).

 Note that if you add `static: true` on a dynamic element (wrapped in a condition or a loop),